 Facial Pain Care

-At UC San Diego Health, we offer a multidisciplinary approach to facial pain with world-renowned specialists who have expertise in facial pain management.
+At UC San Diego Health, our world-renowned specialists offer a multidisciplinary approach to facial pain.

 Facial pain can come from a variety of sources, and diagnosing the cause is sometimes very complex.
 Therefore, patients often see many types of doctors, including dentists, ear, nose and throat (ENT) specialists, pain specialists, neurosurgeons and neurologists.
 This can be confusing and time-consuming.